ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 in the configuration.

-This provides a last resort path to updating non-upgradeable contracts via a network upgrade (e.g., to fix issues when you are running your own blockchain).
+This provides a last resort path to updating non-upgradeable contracts via a network upgrade (for example, to fix issues when you are running your own blockchain).

 :::warning